ArjanJawahier/HandwritingRecognition/README.md

 python3 main.py path/to/test/data
 ```

+The above command will also perform style classification on the binarized images.

 Note: If you want to visualize intermediate results, use the option -v.
 The program has been known to crash sometimes, due to the use of threads.
 We have not fixed this problem as of yet.

 ## What is in the Code folder?